 - Brown or portobello mushrooms: Adds a umami robust taste to the dish.

 - Seasoning: Salt and pepper, easy-peasy!

 - Oil for frying: Coconut oil, avocado oil, grapeseed oil, or olive oil all work.
 This is used to sauté the veggies over medium-low heat so you can use an oil that doesn’t require a high smoke point.

 - Cheese: Any sharp cheese will do.
 Cheddar, marble, gouda, or gruyere cheese will work.
 Shred your own to avoid packaged pre-shredded cheese that comes with anti-clumping agents.

 - Garnish: Optional addition is to throw in some finely chopped parsley.
 If you don’t have it, don’t sweat it.

-This dish really comes together easily in a few steps.
+This chicken and peppers recipe really comes together easily in a few steps.
 You will need a baking dish, a skillet, and a good chopping knife.